Ready to say goodbye to debt for good? Learn More

 How To Answer a North Carolina Court Summons for Debt Collection

-In North Carolina, if your debt collection case is taking place in small claims court, you are not required to file an answer.
-You can file an answer or a counterclaim if you want to, but — unlike in district court — filing an answer form is not mandatory for small claims court.
+If your case is in district court, you are required to file an answer within 30 days.
 There’s no filing fee to file an answer or a counterclaim.

-You respond by filling out an official form called an answer form.
+You respond by filling out an official form called an Answer to Complaint form.
 You can get the answer form from the court that served you.
-The North Carolina Judicial Branch has a small claims eCourt Guide and File tool that can create the documents for you to print yourself.
+The North Carolina Judicial Branch has a small claims eCourt Guide and File tool that can create the documents electronically for you to print yourself.

 Here is what the first page of the answer form for Mecklenburg County District Court looks like: